katamaran-project/katamaran/case_study/RiscvPmp/README.md

 	tmp + off
 ```

-Currently ommitting alignment related checks and exceptions (bitvector support needed for this).
+Currently omitting alignment related checks and exceptions (bitvector support needed for this).
 -> OR simply check if address is divisible by 4?

 Ignoring instructions that rely on bitvector operations (like shift operations), this mostly affects the support for RTYPE- and ITYPE-instructions.